UoB-CSA/setup-guides/aws/access-instance.md

 ## Coping files

 The best way to transfer files between your local machine and the instance is to use a git repo for your work and clone the repo to the AWS instance.
 To learn how to use git follow [this guide](https://www.ole.bris.ac.uk/bbcswebdav/users/csxdb/pub/git/index.html).

+Alternatively, consider using Filezilla:

+1. Download and install FileZilla on your local machine
+2. Open the menu File -> Site Manager
+3. Click on New site, select SFTP as Protocol, fill in Host with your AWS Instance IP and Port with 22
+4. Select Key file as Logon Type, fill in User and Keyfile with ec2-user and your pem key
+5. Connect